 At Pacific Gutter, we take pride in our high-quality products.
 If you don’t already have our seamless gutter system, we highly recommend our one-of-a-kind aluminum gutters combined with our popular U.S.A.-made gutter shutter—the ultimate leaf guard system you will ever need to deflect leaves and debris and protect your home.

-Gutter shutters are built with science in mind, namely, the principle of surface tension.
-Surface tension is defined by liquid surfaces shrinking into a minimum surface space.
+Gutter shutters are built with science in mind, namely, the principle of liquid adhesion.
+Liquid adhesion is defined by liquid surfaces shrinking into a minimum surface space.
 Therefore, any high-density objects like leaves and debris that come in contact with the leaf guard or enclosure will float on the surface because of the strong cohesion of water molecules resisting the external force.

 How would you like a seamless unit combined with a leaf guard system that is guaranteed to never clog, sag, and pull away from your house?
 The no-clog and no-pull is a lifetime guarantee that you can trust; otherwise, our team of experts will be back to rectify any issues.